ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cesm.md

 ## Alternative Submission Parameters

 By default, the submission script will submit to the "mpi" partition for 1 day.

+### CESM 1.x
-To change this, edit your case’s `run` script and change the partition and time.
+To change this in CESM 1.x, edit your case’s `run` script and change the partition and time.
 The maximum walltime in the mpi partition is 24 hours.
 The maximum walltime in scavenge is 24 hours on Grace.
 For example:

 ``` bash
 ## scavenge partition